 2. Discover the South Coast: Skógafoss, Reynisfjara + Vík

-Skógafoss: The drive from Seljalandsfoss to Skógafoss takes only 30 minutes, leading you to another iconic waterfall.
-Skógafoss impresses for two main reasons:
+Skógafoss: The drive from Seljalandsfoss to Skógafoss takes only 30 minutes.
+Two things make it stand out:

 1 – Its sheer size makes it one of the most breathtaking waterfalls in Iceland.

-2 – Not only is Skógafoss a sight to behold, but if you climb the steps to the right, you’ll access Waterfall Way—a trail that passes 26 additional waterfalls along the route!
+2 – Climb the steps to the right and you’ll access Waterfall Way — a trail that passes 26 additional waterfalls along the route.

 Is this real life?!